Pinterest Pixel

 John Michaloudis

-In this article, I will cover the step by step guide on how to merge cells in Word.
+In this article, I will cover the step-by-step guide on how to merge cells in Word.

 Key Takeaways:

-Introduction to Merging Cells in Word Tables
+Introduction to Merging Cells

 How to Merge Cells in Word